 In general, disk imaging is traditionally considered an all-or-nothing method of whole-disk backup and restore, lacking the ability to run incremental backups or selectively target folders or files.
 However, some imaging software will allow one or both of these options.
 For example, Runtime Software™’s DriveImage XML Backup©, free for personal use, can mount the compressed image and, using a built-in file manager, allow the user to browse the image and select specific files or folders to restore.
 Other disk imaging software will allow incremental backups, saving time by not having to image the entire drive with each backup.

-Most imaging software packages also offer other methods of backup, such as disk cloning.
+Most imaging program packages also offer other methods of backup, such as disk cloning.
 Disk cloning requires a dedicated, separate hard disk, making it a more expensive method than disk imaging but also more convenient and trouble-free.
 Disk cloning creates a twin or clone of the source drive, right down to the partitions and formatting or file system.
 Disk cloning requires the imaging software reboot the computer a few times during the cloning process so that files that are in use can be copied to the clone.

 The advantage of a cloned disk is that if the main drive fails, the clone does not need to be restored with proprietary imaging software before it can be used.
 Instead, the computer can just be booted from the clone with no downtime and zero worries.
 A cloned drive can also be accessed and manipulated through a file manager at any time, just like a regular drive.
 This can be handy for manually swapping files or deleting items no longer required between scheduled backups.